Skip to main content

 • Signal a plainclothes or DPS officer to approach you

-• Deny your services until the warrants are handled
+• Deny your services until the warrants get resolved (also called a "DMV hold" or a "warrant block")

-Can You Get an ID Card/Driver's License With a Warrant?
+Can You Get an ID Card or Driver's License with a Warrant?

-How Can I Get an ID If I Have Warrants?
+How Can I Get an Identification Card With a Warrant?

-If you are unsure what the problem is and if a warrant is still out there, a criminal law attorney can look up your record and explain your options.
+If you are unsure of the reason for the warrant and how to proceed, a criminal law attorney can look up your record and explain your options.

 What to Do If You Have a Warrant Out for Your Arrest

 A warrant does not disappear on its own.
-They last forever and go across state lines.
+They do not expire and go across state lines.
 Your only options are to take care of it by:

-• Turning yourself in (with or without an attorney by your side)
+• Turning yourself in (with or without an attorney on your side)

 A "traffic warrant" is another name for a state warrant asking police to bring you into the local precinct.

-You can be arrested from any place if there is a warrant out.
-If you are on private property, the police may need additional warrants.
-Since a DMV is public property, you can be arrested at the DMV in any state.
+Police can arrest you from any place if you have an active warrant.
+If you are on private property, the police may need more warrants.
+Since a DMV is public property, police can make arrests at the DMV in any state.

-All states are legally instructed to handle arrest warrants the same way.
-However, whether the DMV employee calls the police to arrest you depends on the individual offices.
-It can depend on the staff at your particular police station or courthouse, or it can vary between rural areas and cities.
+All states are legally instructed to handle arrest warrants in the same way.
+But whether the DMV employee calls the police to arrest you depends on the office's policies.
+It can depend on the staff at your particular police station or courthouse.
+It can also vary between rural areas and cities.

 Some DMVs have an officer on site and will arrest you on the spot, while others may do nothing.